 2. Send out surveys to collect backer information

-Get your backers’ address and payment information by sending out your surveys 14 days after your campaign has ended (this is approximately the amount of time it takes for Kickstarter and Indiegogo to process payments).
+Get your backers’ address and payment information by sending out your surveys 14 days after your campaign has ended (this is approximately the amount of time it takes to process payments).
 If you’re using BackerKit, backers will be able to see all of the items they’re receiving based on their pledge level, make item selections (size, color, etc.) if applicable, and purchase add-on items in their survey.

 3. Stay in touch with your backers